-The cool factor?
-Clear mountain waters are home to over 70 different species of fish!
-This is the most biodiverse river basin the world!!
-A small pool of water smaller than the size of a football field becomes a living underwater classroom.
+Going on a Conasauga River snorkeling trip should be on your Georgia bucket list.
+The clear mountain waters found here are home to over 70 different species of fish, making it one of the most biodiverse river basins in the world!
+Can you believe that?!
+A small pool of water — smaller than the size of a football field — instantly becomes a living underwater classroom.

 - Use your GPS to get to Cisco, Ga.
 It’s here that my cell service stopped, so you’ll want to print out these directions and use the odometer.